 We conducted additional analyses and ruled out several competing explanations.
-Because the aforementioned results suggest partial mediation, we fit several additional SEMs with different partial mediation effects (step-by-step adding/removing of individual paths from the predictive variables of CSR, innovativeness, and product quality to the predicted variables of Tobin's q and stock return).
-The path estimates of the best-fit partial mediation model appear in Figure 3 and in the last column (Model 4) in Table 4.
-An examination of Figure 3 suggests three insights.
-First, although the main effect of CSR is fully mediated by customer satisfaction, CSR has an interaction effect with product quality that is not fully, but rather partially, mediated by customer satisfaction (in other words, this interaction effect between CSR and product quality directly influences Tobin's q and stock return).
-Second, a firm's product quality and innovativeness both have direct and indirect (through customer satisfaction) influence on Tobin's q performance, which is consistent with prior literature (Dutta, Narasimhan, and Rajiv 1999; Fornell et al. 1996; Rao, Agarwal, and Dahlhoff 2004).
-Third, we can reject several alternative explanations, including the conjectures that the impact of product quality on market value is fully mediated by satisfaction and that innovativeness capability influences only firm performance but not intermediate outcomes, such as customer satisfaction.
+Because the results reported above suggest partial mediation, we fit a number of additional SEM models with different partial mediation effects (step-by-step adding/removing individual paths from the predictive variables of CSR, innovativeness, and product quality to the predicted variables of Tobin's q and stock return).
+The path estimates of the best-fit partial mediation model are reported in Figure 2 and the last column (Model 4) in Table 4.
+An examination of this figure suggests three insights.
+(1) Although the main effect of CSR is fully mediated by customer satisfaction, CSR does have an interaction effect with product quality that is not fully but rather partially mediated by customer satisfaction (in other words, this interaction effect between CSR and product quality directly influences Tobin's q and stock return).
+(2) A firm's product quality and innovativeness both have direct impact and indirect (through customer satisfaction) influence on Tobin's q performance, which is consistent with prior literature (Dutta, Narasimhan, and Rajiv 1999; Fornell et al. 1996; Rao, Agarwal, and Dahlhoff 2004).
+And (3) several alternative explanations are rejected, including the conjectures that the impact of product quality on market value is fully mediated by satisfaction and that innovativeness capability influences only firm performance but not intermediate outcomes such as customer satisfaction.

 Furthermore, we ruled out several rival models.
-For example, as we report in Table 4, our SEM results suggest that the partial-mediation SEM (Model 4) fits the data better than the full-mediation SEM (Model 1; $\chi^2{diff} = 29.48$ , d.f.diff = 5, p < .05) and that the full-mediation SEM fits the data better than the nonmediation SEM (Model 3; $\chi^2{diff} = 17.05$ , d.f.diff = 4, p < .05).
-Another criterion for SEM comparison is the number of significant parameters (Morgan and Hunt 1994; Selnes and Sallis 2003).
-We find that the rival models with full mediation and nonmediation generated fewer significant path estimates.
-Thus, our hypothesized partial-mediation model fits the data better than competing models in terms of both the relative predictive power of the overall model and the relative number of significant path estimates.
+For example, as reported in Table 4, our SEM results suggest that the partial mediation SEM model 4 fits the data better than the full mediation SEM model 1 (χ^2{diff} = 29.48, d.f. ${diff}$ = 5, p<.05), and that the full mediation SEM model 1 fits the data better than the non-mediation SEM model 3 (χ^2{diff} = 17.05, d.f. ${diff}$ = 4, p<.05).
+Another criterion for SEM model comparison is the number of significant parameters (Morgan and Hunt 1994; Selnes and Sallis 2003).
+We find that the rival models with full mediation and non-mediation have generated fewer significant path estimates.
+Thus, our hypothesized partial mediation model fits the data better than competing models in terms of both the relative predictive power of the overall model as well as the relative number of significant path estimates.